bentleygd/ITGC/DOCS.md

 The OracleDBAudit class is a sub-class of the ITGCAudit class.
 This class is designed to be able to automate user security reviews of Oracle databases.
 This is accomplished using the cx-Oracle module, which relies on an Oracle client library.
 Care should be taken in which Oracle client library is used as some Oracle client libraries require a license from Oracle.

 **Class Methods**
-- **get_db_users** \- This method retrieves all users (and their profile) from the dba_user table, appends them (as a dictionary with the keys of 'username' and profile') to the db_users list object and returns db_users when the method is called.
+- **OracleDBAudit.get_db_users** \- This method retrieves all users (and their profile) from the dba_user table, appends them (as a dictionary with the keys of 'username' and profile') to the db_users list object and returns db_users when the method is called.
-- **get_db_granted_roles** \- This method retrieves all users (and their granted roles) from the dba_role_privs table, appends them (as a dictionary with the keys of 'username', 'granted_role', 'admin_option', and 'default_role') to the db_granted_roles list object and returns db_granted_roles when the method is called.
+- **OracleDBAudit.get_db_granted_roles** \- This method retrieves all users (and their granted roles) from the dba_role_privs table, appends them (as a dictionary with the keys of 'username', 'granted_role', 'admin_option', and 'default_role') to the db_granted_roles list object and returns db_granted_roles when the method is called.
-- **get_db_list** \- This method generates a list of reachable and unreachable DBs by parsing a tnsnames.ora file and attempting to connect to the database with the password passed to the method when it is called.
+- **OracleDBAudit.get_db_list** \- This method generates a list of reachable and unreachable DBs by parsing a tnsnames.ora file and attempting to connect to the database with the password passed to the method when it is called.
 The method requires that an environment be specified to function correctly.
 By default, the enivronments supported are PRD, QA and DEV.
 The code in this method may need to be modified to match your environment labels.
-- **get_admin_ex** \- This method generates a list of unauthorized users with DBA priviledges by comparing users with an administrative granted role to a static list of known admins.
+- **OracleDBAudit.get_admin_ex** \- This method generates a list of unauthorized users with DBA priviledges by comparing users with an administrative granted role to a static list of known admins.
 This is dependent upon the list specified in [oracle][known_admins] portion of the configuration as well as the results of the get_db_granted_roles method.
-- **get_bad_profiles** \- This method generates a list of human users with the SCHEMA_PROF profile and a list of users with the default profile.
+- **OracleDBAudit.get_bad_profiles** \- This method generates a list of human users with the SCHEMA_PROF profile and a list of users with the default profile.
 In this case, "human" users are determined by the list of users that are obtained from Active Directory using the get_ad_users method that is inherited from the ITGCAudit class.

 **Class Variables**
-- **db_user** \- A string object which represents the user used to authenticate to the Oracle databses.
+- **OracleDBAudit.db_user** \- A string object which represents the user used to authenticate to the Oracle databses.
 This value is referenced by the following methods in OracleDBAudit: **get_db_users**, **get_db_list**, **get_db_granted_roles**.

 <h3>OracleDBAudit Method Documentation</h3>